We received the message to attend a crime scene at the British Museum some time after seven in the evening.

 “Out with it.”

 “I was in the basement doing my rounds, as I said, when I heard shouting, and then screaming.
-Blood-curdling screaming it was.
-When I came to investigate, it was to this.”
+Blood-curdling screaming, it was.
+When I came to investigate, I saw this.”
 He gestured weakly at the bodies.

 “And their assailants?”